yuyangstatistics/researchlog/_posts/2021-02-09-seq-to-seq-rnn-Nallapati2016.md

 - What problems remain unsolved?

 ### Model Architecture
+The sequence-to-sequence encoder-decoder framework is borrowed from NMT.

 In summarization, there are several challenges:
 1. identify the key concepts and key entities
 2. model rare or unseen words, ex. the name of a particular product